DOG PARK FAQs

 As a rescue, it’s our mission to continue to promote the benefits and medical advantages of spaying and neutering.
 However, if you bring a note from a licensed veterinarian with the medical reasoning behind not altering your dog, we will review your situation.
 Some exceptions do also apply to puppies under 1 year — please contact us to discuss those circumstances.

 What vaccinations/Tests Do you require?

 Rabies, distemper and bordetella.
-We also require a negative fecal test within the last year.
+We also require a current negative fecal test.
 We adhere to the highest standards to keep our facility disease-free while accommodating a large number of animals.
 Our vaccination and fecal testing policies are necessary to prevent the spread of highly contagious diseases.
 Some internal parasites (what the fecal test looks for) are zoonotic in nature, meaning they can pass to people, including and particularly children.
 A dog that is infected doesn't mean it is a dirty dog or in bad environments — parasite eggs can live in regular outside soil for years.
 Most people won't know their dog is infected until a test is conducted.

 We don’t want to turn you away at the door, so if you sign up for a playtime slot, please email a copy of your records in advance to firstname.lastname@example.org.
 We will send you a confirmation email prior to your appointment letting you know that everything is ready to go!

 Poop bags, toy (LOTS of toys), treats.
 We also have a complimentary coffee bar for the humans.

 If it’s your first visit, then veterinary records (this is a must to play), water bowl and treats for those with a special diet.
 We do have a picnic table and desk if humans are wanting to work during their time.

 DOES THE STAFF LOOK OUT FOR MY DOG?